YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ### Word2Vec

 According to Wikipedia, Word2vec is a group of related models that are used to produce word embeddings.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
-Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
+Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence [9].
 Word2Vec represents words in vector space in a way of similar meaning: words are positioned in close locations but dissimilar words are placed far away.
 For non sequential models, we build a sentence embedding by averaging the values across all token embeddings output by Word2Vec.
-We followed the gensim-tutorial[9] to visualize the relationship with words.
+We followed the gensim-tutorial[10] to visualize the relationship with words.

 Figure 16 shows visualization by word2vec.